sangambaral17/TradeMaster/QUICK_START_GUIDE.md

 2. Click "Next" through the installation wizard
 3. Choose installation folder (or use default)
 4. Click "Install"
-5. Launch TradeMaster when complete
+5. Launch Walsong TradeMaster when complete

 ### Step 3: First Launch
-When you first open TradeMaster:
+When you first open Walsong TradeMaster:
 - The database will be automatically created
 - Sample products will be loaded
 - You're ready to go!